Boost.Audio

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two concise sentences: first defines the action, second provides usage context.
-No extraneous information.
+Two sentences, first is front-loaded with the action, second gives usage context.
+No filler words or redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.